COVID-19 Resources

 National

-This PDF summarizes the American Rescue Plan as it relates to patients and families.
-The summary is organized featuring direct financial and social support programs, followed by tax credits incorporated in the overall package.
+This document summarizes how the American Rescue Plan provides direct financial and social supports for people as well as tax credits incorporated in the overall package.

 These acts provide fast and direct economic assistance for American workers, families, and small businesses, and preserve jobs for American industries.
 The U.S. Department of the Treasury breaks down the assistance by groups.